How to become a licensed therapist

 Step 3: Complete a Master’s Program

-One of the most vital requirements in how to become a licensed therapist is obtaining a master’s degree.
-You’ll need to pursue a graduate program in counseling, psychology, marriage and family therapy, or clinical social work.
-These programs include both classroom learning and supervised clinical hours.
+Among the most crucial necessities to consider to become a licensed therapist is getting a masters degree.
+You will have to undertake a graduate degree in counseling, psychology, marriage and family therapy or clinical social work.
+These programs involves not only classroom learning but also supervised clinical hours.

 Step 4: Accumulate Supervised Clinical Hours